Dhadhazi/storefront-backend-api/README.md

 # Storefront Backend Project

 A storefront backend made for the Udacity Full Stack Javascript Nanodegree, therefore some aspects of it might be weird (orders / add products to orders) to match the criteria.

-All the endpoints can be found in the REQUIREMENTS.md file
+Additional information can be found in the REQUIREMENTS.md

 ## Setup